sherpa/sherpa/README.md

 --------------

-Sherpa is provided for both Linux and macOS operating systems running Python 3.10, 3.11, and 3.12.
+Sherpa is provided for both Linux and macOS operating systems running Python 3.11 to 3.13.
 It can be installed with the `conda` package manager by saying

     $ conda install -c https://cxc.cfa.harvard.edu/conda/sherpa -c conda-forge sherpa